KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ------------------------------------------------------------------------------------------------------------------------
 In case of more sheets inside a dashboard there may be a need to have the same header for all sheets.
 By enabling the header it can be made available for all sheets just in one shot.
-To create a *custom header* click the three dots menu of the menu bar and select *Custom Header* as shown below.
+To create a *custom header* click the three dots item of the menu bar and select *Custom Header* as shown below.

 .. figure:: media/image077.png